rapidez/docs/src/3.x/packages/statamic.md

 + @if($globals->cookie_notice->text->get() === 'foo')
 ```

-However, anything that will attempt to cast the value to string will get the value right away.
+However, anything that will attempt to cast the value to a string will get the value right away.
 No changes needed here:

 ```blade
 {{ $globals->cookie_notice->text }}